particle-iot/docs/src/content/firmware/best-practices/firmware-build-options.md

 - You want to do builds locally and not depend on a cloud service like the Particle cloud compilers or a Github actions runner
 - You want to assure that every build is completely clean and does not have any remnants of previous builds

-Essentially, the Docker buildpack is a container for building user firmware for a specific platform (boron, bsom, p2, etc.) and Device OS version.
+The Docker buildpack is a container image for building user firmware for a specific platform (boron, bsom, p2, etc.) and Device OS version.
 It contains the compiler, make, and other tools that are necessary and does not depend on any locally installed tools (except Docker).
 It contains the pre-built Device OS user firmware stubs so it does not need to build all of Device OS from source.

 This is actually how the cloud compiler works.
 When you cloud compile, it spins up a container to run your build, saves the built firmware binary, then deletes the container.